puppetlabs/puppet-docs/source/puppet/5.4/hiera_merging.md

 Each value is a hash with a `merge` key.
 A merge behavior can be a string or a hash.

 `lookup_options` is a reserved key — you can’t put other kinds of data in it, and you can’t look it up directly.
-This only reserved key in Hiera.
+This is the only reserved key in Hiera.

 ### Overriding merge behavior